osmandapp/docs/content/osmand/plugins/parking.md

 ## Enable / Disable Plugin

-Before starting to use or not option for marking a parking postion on the mps you need to Enable / Disable plugin:
+Before starting to use or not option for marking a parking postion on the map you need to Enable / Disable plugin:

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.plugins_menu_group: %} → {% data variables.android-values.osmand_parking_plugin_name %}